-A Pubmed literature search was conducted using the keywords "transrectal-prostate-biopsybleed".
+A PubMed literature search was conducted using the keywords "transrectal-prostate-biopsy-bleed."
 This search yielded 144 "hits" going back to 1970.
-62 of these were immediately dismissed as they weren't directly relevant to our review topic.
-Not all of the 82 papers that were reviewed were ultimately included in our bibliography as some merely echoed what other papers had reported while others added little.
+Sixty-two of these were immediately dismissed, as they weren't directly relevant to our review topic.
+Not all of the 82 papers that were reviewed were ultimately included in our bibliography, as some merely echoed what other papers had reported while others added little.
 A manual search of the bibliography of reviewed studies was also conducted.
-Additional papers in non-Pubmed listed journals of which the authors were aware were also appraised.
+Additional papers in non-PubMedlisted journals of which the authors were aware were also appraised.
 Published guidelines from the EAU were included in the literature search process.
-We also included an "epidemiological" paper which looked at a classification system for surgical techniques.
-In all, 135 papers were reviewed.
-68 are cited in our bibliography- see Figure 1.
-Eight papers provide level I evidence and two provide level IV evidence.
-All others provide level II or III evidence - see Table 1.
-Importantly, there is no consistent or specific definition for what constitutes "severe" or "massive" or "life-threatening" bleeding but haemodynamic instability and the need for blood transfusion were taken as evidence of such bleeding.
+We also included an "epidemiological" paper that looked at a classification system for surgical techniques.
+In all, 135 papers were reviewed; 68 are cited in our bibliography (Fig. 1).
+Eight papers provide level 1 evidence and two provide level 4 evidence.
+All others provide level 2 or 3 evidence (Table 1).
+Importantly, there is no consistent or specific definition for what constitutes "severe" or "massive" or "life-threatening" bleeding, but hemodynamic instability and the need for blood transfusion were taken as evidence of such bleeding.
 To the best of our knowledge, this is the first comprehensive review paper looking specifically at post-TRUS biopsy rectal bleeding.